 All AANM educational programs are linked with the Michigan Department of Education’s K-12 grade level content expectation standards in Social Studies, English and Language Arts and World Languages.

-- Adult docent-guided tours may include a presentation on Arab and Arab American communities, dance demonstration, cultural competency training, and more.
+• Adult tours may include a presentation on Arab and Arab American communities, dance demonstration, cultural competency training, and more.

 In addition, in collaboration with other professionals including university professors, counselors, and religious leaders, the Museum’s staff has developed cultural competency presentations suitable for community organizations, businesses, public and private agencies, corporations and health care professionals.

 For further information or to book a cultural competency presentation, please call Isra El-beshir at 313.624.0216 or HERE.

 May 2017: School group bookings available for Marketplace Stories – Folktales from the Arab World theatre performance (ages 6+).
 Click HERE for more info.